 The toddy is collected in a clay pot.
 Freshly extracted toddy is sweet in taste and is called madhura kallu - sweet toddy.
 On fermentation, the sap will taste sour and will then give a kick.
 The sweet toddy is used as an ingredient in kallappams or hoppers, a dish made in Kerala houses with rice flour.

 The toddy shops in Kumarakom are often furnished with wooden benches and tables and the liquor is served in clay pots.
 Malayalam film songs or music from the radio is played in most places.
-The consumption of alcohol by women does not go down well with the largely male-dominated society of Kerala and so, women stay away from these places.

 One cannot talk about a toddy shop without mentioning the lip-smacking food there.
 The well-flavoured curries are known for their tanginess and spiciness, probably to appeal to the customers in various states of inebriation.
 Rice, mashed tapioca and fish curry, crab curry, mussels fry, Pearl Spot baked in banana leaf, frog leg curry, duck roast, spicy pickles and various delicious meat preparations are available in most of the toddy shops.
 A hot, spicy dish in combination with the sweet or sour brew is a great combination.